kimdebie/NepalProject/PROCESS.md

 Today, I implemented a cumulative line chart - instead of a histogram.
 I think this communicates the data better in the end than the histogram I planned to build first, as I can now display trends for both data types (and for the two datasets combined).
 I used the C3 library for this (which builds on top of D3) which made it a lot easier to implement an interactive multiple line graph from the arrays I had - which seemed very tricky to do using pure D3.
 I also implemented a bar chart so that the entire page now allows the user to explore the data per _date_.
 So, the home page is now for exploring data per _district_, and this page is for exploring data over _time_.

 Something I still want to do is implementing the _tooltip_ on the second bar chart (doesn't work correctly yet) and _styling_.

+###day 13 and 14: 20/21 January

+I spent the past two days on styling my website.
+I looked into different fonts, colours and the general layout of the website and I am quite happy with the results.
+I also implemented nice transitions for the bar charts which makes them look quite smooth now!
+Something that is unfortunately still not working is the tooltip that is implemented on the line & bar chart page.
+The line chart uses C3 and it seems like D3 and C3 code interfere with each other.
+I'm not sure how to fix that yet but I'll hopefully figure it out.